(Jump directly to our heat pump price data)

 Mini Split vs. Ducted Heat Pumps: Which Do You Need?

-Mini split heat pumps consist of an outdoor unit that is connected to one or more indoor units by small, refrigerant lines.
-Think of a single room with a single outdoor unit connected with a small refrigerant line (like a small tube) to an indoor unit that is mounted to the wall like a heating/AC unit you see in hotels or motels — like this photo of a Pioneer brand mini-split heat pump from Home Depot that we profile in our price data below:
+Mini split heat pumps consist of an outdoor unit (condenser) that is connected to one or more indoor units by small, refrigerant lines.
+Think of a single room with a single outdoor unit connected with a small refrigerant line (like a small tube) to an indoor unit that is mounted to the wall like a heating/AC unit you see in hotels or motels — like the photo below of a Pioneer brand mini-split heat pump from Home Depot.
+As a result, mini-splits are ductless heat pumps and can be used in homes or rooms where there is no duct systems (no vents).

 Here’s a photo from a YouTube video of a Goodman ducted heat pump (many of which are in our pricing data below):